 sexualisation of childhood.

 The Prime Minister will hold meetings early in the new year with retailers and advertisers to put a spotlight on their conduct, whatever that means.
 If voluntary codes of conduct fail to do enough to protect children, ministers are

 In a letter to business leaders inviting them to meet the Prime Minister, Sarah Teather, the children's minister, warned that companies must demonstrate the real difference they are making for families .
 She said: The Prime Minister and

 I will expect to see concrete progress and for this to feel real and meaningful to parents and children.

 The letter, seen by The Daily Telegraph, sets out a detailed list of reforms that ministers want to see introduced over the next 10 months, including:

-there are many shops, including many well-known high street names where these magazines and newspapers are very clearly visible to children, Teather said: There is no reason these magazines could not be sold bagged or shelved behind modesty boards
+patchy and there are many shops, including many well-known high street names where these magazines and newspapers are very clearly visible to children, Teather said: There is no reason these magazines could not be sold bagged or shelved

-And in each generation, there are always those who consider the more risque edges of the entertainment industry to be going too far.
+generation, there are always those who consider the more risque edges of the entertainment industry to be going too far.
 In 1890s Paris, onlookers took against the frills and suspenders of can-can dancers.
-By the 1950s, its Crazy Horse cabaret
+By the 1950s, its Crazy Horse cabaret was

 ASA: likely to cause serious or widespread offence The people:.
 Eye-catching, harmless, light-hearted,